Xylazine Wounds: Appearance, Risks & Medical Treatment

 How xylazine abuse affects the skin

-Xylazine is often mixed with street drugs, particularly opioids such as fentanyl and heroin.
-People using these substances can develop addictions to opioids and xylazine, contributing to increased and continued substance use.
+Xylazine, a veterinary tranquilizer is often mixed with street drugs, particularly opioids such as fentanyl and heroin.
+People using these substances can develop an opioid use disorder and xylazine dependence, contributing to increased and continued substance use.
 Some people may be unaware that they are taking xylazine, while others may seek drugs combined with xylazine.

 Xylazine causes sedating effects, impacting breathing, heart rate, and blood pressure.
 It is often injected but can also be ingested orally or inhaled nasally.

-How are xylazine wounds different from other drug wounds?
+How are xylazine-associated wounds different from other drug wounds?

 Proper wound treatment can help reduce and stop wound progression and help foster adequate healing.
-Without treatment, and particularly if xylazine use is continued, wounds can get increasingly worse, growing in size, becoming infected and necrotic, and may be life-threatening.
+Without treatment, and particularly if xylazine use is continued, wounds can get increasingly worse, growing in size, becoming infected and necrotic, and may require surgical reconstruction and can be life-threatening.

 As the wound worsens, it can present as: